Oppland: Merger

 On 1 January 2020, the neighboring counties of Oppland and Hedmark were merged to form the new Innlandet county.
 Both Oppland and Hedmark were the only landlocked counties of Norway, and the new Innlandet county is the only landlocked county in Norway.
 The two counties had historically been one county that was divided in 1781.
 Historically, the region was commonly known as "Opplandene".
-In 1781, the government split the area into two: Hedemarkens amt and Kristians amt (later renamed Hedmark and Oppland.
+In 1781, the government split the area into two: Hedemarkens amt and Kristians amt (later renamed Hedmark and Oppland).
 In 2017, the government approved the merger of the two counties.
 There were several names debated, but the government settled on Innlandet.

 Geography

-Oppland extended from the lakes Mjøsa and Randsfjorden to the mountains Dovrefjell, Jotunheimen and Rondane.
-Gråhøe is a mountain on the border between the municipalities of Sel and Dovre in Oppland.
+Oppland county extended from the lakes Mjøsa and Randsfjorden to the mountains Dovrefjell, Jotunheimen, and Rondane.
+Gråhøe is a mountain on the border between Sel Municipality and Dovre Municipality in Oppland.

 The county was conventionally divided into traditional districts.
 These are the Gudbrandsdalen, Valdres, Toten, Hadeland and Land.
-Oppland included the towns Lillehammer, Gjøvik, Otta, and Fagernes, and Norway's two highest mountains, Glittertind and Galdhøpiggen, Valdres and the Gudbrand Valley being popular attractions.
-The Gudbrand Valley surrounds the river Gudbrandsdalslågen, and includes the area extending from Jotunheimen down to Bagn at Begna River.
+Oppland included the towns Lillehammer, Gjøvik, Otta, and Fagernes, and Norway's two highest mountains (Glittertind and Galdhøpiggen) and the Valdres and Gudbrandsdalen valleys being popular attractions.
+The Gudbrandsdalen valley surrounds the river Gudbrandsdalslågen, and includes the area extending from Jotunheimen down to Bagn at Begna River.
 It is a well known place for skiing and winter sports.
 The main population centres in this area were Beitostølen and Fagernes.
 Eight of the ten highest mountains in Norway are located in the western part of Oppland.

 Etymology

 In Norse times the inner parts of Norway were called Upplǫnd which means 'the upper countries'.
 The first element is upp which means 'upper'.
 The last element is lǫnd which is the plural form of 'land'.

-In 1757 the inner parts of the great Akershus amt were separated, and given the name Oplandenes Amt.
+In 1757, the inner parts of the great Akershus amt were separated and given the name Oplandenes Amt.
 This was divided in 1781 into Christians Amt (named after the king Christian VII) and Hedemarkens Amt.
 The name/form was changed to Kristians Amt in 1877 after an official spelling reform that changed ch to k (see also Kristiania, Kristiansand and Kristiansund).
 In 1919, the name Kristians Amt was changed (back) to Opland fylke, and the spelling Oppland was approved in 1950.